History

 Around the 1223 , a massive cylindrical tower with an internal diameter of 6.4 meters was erected in the eastern corner of the perimeter of the walls.
 Thanks to large rooms equipped with fireplace and relatively good lighting, it could perform residential functions.
 After the death of William Marshal the younger, one of his brothers (perhaps earl Gilbert before 1241) erected a new quadrilateral gatehouse and a second, western, also cylindrical tower of similar dimensions as the eastern one (outer diameter 11.8 meters), but significantly extended beyond the perimeter of the walls towards the ditch.
 This rather unusual arrangement of two massive towers with donjon functions may have been caused by the large distance from the gate to the eastern tower and difficult flanking due to the bent of the central part of the southern curtain wall.

 The western tower originally only had an entrance from the first floor level, accessible through a wooden, external staircase in the form of a roofed vestibule just before the entrance portal.
-Originally, the ground floor was only accessible through the ceiling hatch and illuminated by a small ventilation shaft.
+Originally, the ground floor was only accessible through the ceiling hatch and illuminated by a small slit opening.
 In the fourteenth century, in order to facilitate communication, the portal at the courtyard level was pierced and the lower floor of the tower was divided by a partition wall.
 Stone stairs in the thickness of the wall began to lead to the tower first floor.
 The first and second floors, also accessible through staircases, were equipped with fireplaces and single-light windows from the courtyard side.
 The window was also pierced on the third floor, but the room did not have a fireplace.
 From the level of the second floor, the passage with arrowslits led in the thickness of the defensive wall to the gatehouse.
 Another wall-walk led to the gatehouse in the crown of the defensive wall from the third floor of the western tower.

 The new thirteenth-century gatehouse was moved a little further west compared to the older one.
 It had two floors above the ground floor, a drawbridge and two portcullises.
 A defensive wall connected it and was flanked by a round western tower.
 On the first floor in the vaulted room, probably a chapel was placed, because there was a piscina or a sink for washing dishes used during mass.
 The portcullis would then have to be lifted inside the chapel, but other such examples are known, e.g. at Caernarfon Castle or at the Marten Tower of Chepstow Castle.
 The top of the gatehouse was in the form of a breastwork with a battlement based on protruding corbels.

 In the fourteenth century, the inner courtyard buildings were concentrated at the north-west and north-east curtain.
 After passing the gate to the left there was a place where mortar for construction was made, and then the kitchen building was located.
 The northern corner of the castle was occupied by a polygonal tower, probably residential, protruding beyond the perimeter of the walls.
 The castle from the side of the river closed the defensive wall, at which height about 3 meters was a wall-walk for defenders.
-A smallwicket gate was pierced in the wall for escape or descent to the Plysgog valley.
+A small postern gate was pierced in the wall for escape or descent to the Plysgog valley.

-The outer ward in the south was separated from the upper castle by a ditch.
+The outer bailey in the south was separated from the upper ward by a ditch.
 Its fortifications consisted of an external ditch and a defensive wall with a gatehouse on the south side of dimension 8 x 5 meters with a passage and a small room of the guards in the ground floor.
 This small building was probably closed only by wooden door and a drawbridge and belonged to the earlier phase of the castle.
-At a later stage, probably in the 13th century, it was replaced by a new gatehouser located in the western corner of the outer bailey.
+At a later stage, probably in the 13th century, it was replaced by a new gatehouse located in the western corner of the outer bailey.
 Its protection was more sophisticated, in addition to the drawbridge it was also closed by a portcullis.
-An additional buildings of the outer ward was a pair of houses, probably of economic purpose.
+An additional buildings of the outer bailey was a pair of houses, probably of economic purpose.
 The eastern one had a rectangular shape and was divided in the ground floor into three rooms, one of which had an oven.
 The upper part of the building was probably half-timbered.

 Current state